GaoFangshu/IMDb-Searching-Engine/README.md

 An IMDb Searching Engine based on Java and OMDb API.

+## Attention

+* Before running the project, please make sure that `json.jar` is already added to Classpath.
+If not, you can add `json-20160810.jar` in this repository.
+* This project is developed with:
+> IntelliJ IDEA 2016.2.5
+ Build #IC-162.2228.15, built on October 14, 2016
+ JRE: 1.8.0_112-release-287-b2 x86
+ JVM: OpenJDK Server VM by JetBrains s.r.o

 ## What is this project?

 This is a Java searching engine which can search movie and its information.
 The data of movies is from [OMDb API](http://www.omdbapi.com/).